Sign up to the Markham Vale newsletter

-The development is centred around the mostly derelict Markham Colliery site.
+The development is centred around what was the mostly derelict Markham Colliery site.

 With an investment of £88 million, the Markham Vale project is transforming the area into a business and industrial park offering thousands of new jobs and over 3 million square feet of commercial floor space.

 Planning consent for the scheme was led by us and agreed by Chesterfield, North East Derbyshire and Bolsover District councils.

 We published a compulsory purchase order (CPO) to acquire land which was needed for construction of the regeneration scheme, which was subsequently confirmed by the Secretary of State.

-Markham Vale will not only bring about 5,000 new jobs to the area and £130 million of private investment but will also transform it, promising environmental landscaping, new planting and trails, and the creation of habitats for plants and wildlife.
+The regeneration of Markham Vale will bring about 4,100 new jobs to the area and £130 million of private investment while transforming it, already creating environmental landscaping, new planting and trails, and the creation of habitats for plants and wildlife.

 It will also provide excellent opportunities for businesses in the area to supply goods and services to companies moving onto the site, boosting the local economy.

 With its central position in the country, excellent transport links and new motorway junction, the scheme is already attracting interest from major companies looking to move into the area.

 Funding for the project has come from a variety of sources including £7.5 million from English Partnerships, nearly £6 million from EMDA/Alliance SSP (sub-regional strategic partnership), £5.9 million from the European Union's Regional Development Fund and £1.6 million from British Coal.